 April 01, 2021

 For the last few newsletters, we have been talking about how people are getting through, thriving, or disappearing.
 Now that I have been vaccinated for COVID-19, it feels like things are not back to normal, but I am hopeful.
-This is a good time to look at just how amazingly our brain has been working to help us cope with the constant pivots of the last year.
+This is a good time to look at just how amazing our brain has been working to help us cope with the constant pivots of the last year.

 And finally, it is April and flowers are beginning to raise their heads.
 This is a great month of rebirth and renewal to think about how you can leverage your multiple intelligences in everything you do.